 Paracelsus and its pharmaceutical innovations

 In the 16th century, Paracelsus was a great pioneer in the use of minerals and inorganic substances in European pharmacotherapy, which was based mainly on herbs.
-He has succeeded in treating syphilis with mercury-treated salts in small doses; he has been banned from publishing after he has rightly described the guajak wood used to date to be inactive against syphilis.
-The true stories that Paracelsus has dealt with witchcraft, alchemy, hermetism, exploration of the so-called mineral signatures , the production of amulets, and the refusal to treat the astral body as defamation.
-On the other hand, I see their attempt to generalize medical science, which has gotten a better form in the 20th century in the unified theory of medicine , which the term adapogen follows.
-In this sense, Paracelsus and modern scientists dealing with adaptogens tried to do the same.
+He has achieved success with the treatment of syphilis with mercury salts administered in small doses; he has been banned from publishing after he rightly described the guajak wood used to date to be inappropriate against syphilis.
+The true stories that Paracelsus has dealt with witchcraft, alchemy, hermetism, exploration of so-called minerals signatures , amulets, and refusal to treat astral bodies as defamation.
+On the other hand, I see their attempt to generalize medical science, which has gotten better shape in the 20th century in a unified theory of medicine to which the concept of adaptogen follows.
+I believe that Paracelsus and 20th Century scientists studying adaptogens have tried the same thing.
 Chronic poisoning with arsenic and mercury compounds eventually left Paracelsus himself alone .
-After his death, the glory of Paracelsus drugs continued to grow, mainly in the treatment of syphilis and generally in antibacterial substances, culminating in the discovery of salvarsan, antibiotic compounds of bismuth, penicillin, sulfonamides, tetracycline and modern antibiotics ( Aminov2010bha ).
+After his death, however, the glory of Paracelsus drugs continued to grow, mainly in the treatment of syphilis and generally in antibacterial substances, culminating in the discovery of salvarsan, antibiotic bismuth compounds, sulphonamides, and later penicillin, tetracycline and modern antibiotics ( Aminov2010bha ).

-In the hilt of his sword, Paracelsus wore his secret remedy - laudanum - which he only conserved for the most difficult and fatally ill.
+In the hilt of his sword, Paracelsus wore his secret cure - laudanum - which he had saved only for the most difficult and fatally ill.
 It was an opioid analgesic in the form of small pills .
-Opioids are used to treat palliative care for those who are still ill.
+Opioids also included a famous Venetian dry-waiter, and palliative care for those who are still ill.

 Paracelsus paradigm of the drug

 - Each drug has a specific indication (main effect) and has an effective dose (ED 50 ).